 I’ve had an on-and-off relationship with goal setting.
-You have people like Leo Babauta that argue that goals are future-centric and set you up for disappointment, whilst compromising the feeling of being present.
+You have people like Leo Babauta that argue that goals are future-centric and set you up for disappointment while compromising the feeling of being present.

-Then you have people like Tim Ferriss that argue that it’s hard to achieve anything meaningful without some sort of clear direction or end result in mind.
+Then you have people like Tim Ferriss that argue that it’s hard to achieve anything meaningful without some clear direction or result in mind.

 Check out the two discussing the very topic below.